- Efficient, all-electric powertrain

 BMW’s odd electric car is comparatively expensive and lacks key features we consider to be oversights for its price.

 For more than $44,000 before applicable state or federal rebates, the 2019 i3 is equipped with cloth seats, skinny 19-inch wheels, Bluetooth connectivity, navigation, heated front seats, and a 10.2-inch infotainment screen.
-Most of its options are bundled into packages that inflate the small two-seater’s cost to more than $50,000.
+Most of its options are bundled into packages that inflate the small two-door’s cost to more than $50,000.

 BMW makes available its i3 in Deka, Mega, Giga, and Tera trim levels.
 The i3s features a higher-output motor and costs $3,200 more than the base i3.
 Opting for the range-extending gas engine costs $3,850.